Menu

 Trail Description

-About 0.4 miles of wide, flat trails around cranberry bogs and ponds.
+Matthews Bog offers about 0.4 miles of wide, flat trails around cranberry bogs and ponds.
 In addition, a portion of the Bay Circuit Trail runs through this property and the adjacent Lansing Bennett Forest and Ashdod Forest.
 It extends from Union Bridge Road, through the Matthews Bog property, and through the woods to Keene Street and beyond, and is marked with white blazes.

 Habitats and Wildlife

-A small cranberry bog and pond, bordered with grassy areas and pine/oak./birch woodlands.
+This is a small cranberry bog and pond, bordered with grassy areas and pine/oak./birch woodlands.
 Look for mallards and Canada geese.
 The wetlands on this property are part of the headwaters of Phillips Brook.
 The brook flows through Peterson’s Sawmill Pond, then northeast into the Camp Wing Conservation Area, and from there into South River.

 The South River originates deep in Duxbury.
 Its source is in the Round Pond area, and from there it winds unobtrusively through the woods for several miles.
 Although one can view it from Route 3, and also from both the South River Bog and the Camp Wing Conservation Area, it remains a narrow and mostly un-navigable stream until just below Veterans Memorial Park.
 From there it flows through South River Park, behind the playground of South River School, and under the Willow Street and Francis Keville Bridges.
 Wider at that point, and navigable at most tides, its course winds through the marshes as it runs parallel to Route 139, all the way to Rexhame.
 From there the river turns northward.
 It flows for 3 miles between Humarock and the mainland to Fourth Cliff, where it joins the North River at its outlet to the sea.